datahub-project/datahub/docs/dev-guides/timeline.md

 The Timeline API supports viewing version history of schemas, documentation, tags, glossary terms, and other updates to entities.
 At present, the API only supports Datasets.

+## Compatibility

+The Timeline API is available in server versions `0.8.28` and higher.
+The `cli` timeline command is available in [pypi](https://pypi.org/project/acryl-datahub/) versions `0.8.27.1` onwards.

 # Concepts

 ## Entity Timeline Conceptually